Irish Grand National Preview, Tips, Runners & Trends

 Irish Grand National Trend Analysis

-✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +164.50 is when runners had 0 career places in the class.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +153.00, is when runners ran in a Non-Handicap last time out.

-❌ The worst performing factor that has failed to produce a single winner is when runners ran on Heavy ground on debut, when backing these the trend shows a record of 0-126.
+❌ The worst performing factor that has failed to produce a single winner is when runners ran on Good ground on debut, when backing these, the trend shows a record of 0-79.

-The course which has produced the most winners of the Irish Grand National is Cheltenham, there has been a total number of 6 winners of this race who ran at Cheltenham last time out.
-The next best course which has produced the second most winners is Leopardstown, there has been a total number of 4 winners of this race who ran at Leopardstown last time out.
+The course which has produced the most winners of the Irish Grand National is Cheltenham, there have been a total of 7 winners of this race who ran at Cheltenham last time out.
+The next best course which has produced the second most winners is Leopardstown, there have been a total of 4 winners of this race who ran at Leopardstown last time out.

-The race is open to both sexes with the Male runners having produced a total of 18 winners from a total of 506 runners whilst the Female runners have produced 2 winners from a total of 33 runners.
+The race is open to both sexes, with the Male runners having produced a total of 18 winners from a total of 506 runners, whilst the Female runners have produced 2 winners from a total of 35 runners.

 These are the stallions whose offspring have not produced a winner of the Irish Grand National despite multiple attempts: